lucabodd/Mantis-notification-client/README.md

-type crontab -e and add on the bottom of the file the following line:<br>
+type crontab -e and add on the bottom of the file add the following line:<br>
 <code>
  */3 * * * * /usr/bin/php /usr/local/scripts/ticket_notif/main.php
 </code>